PORTFOLIO

 As a condition of this permit, “The permittee is required to develop, revise, implement, maintain and enforce a storm water management plan (SWMP) which shall include controls necessary to reduce the discharge of pollutants from its MS4 consistent with Section 401(p)(3)(B) of the Clean Water Act and 40 CFR Part 122.26.

 The City’s SWMP is included here for public viewing and comments.
-All comments should be directed to Freddie Freeman, Storm Water Specialist for the City.
+All comments should be directed to Scott Gurley, Storm Water Specialist for the City.

 CONTACT